artemis-sbs/sbs_utils/mkdocs/docs/mast/index.md

 Even in other programming languages State Machines require boiler plate code to add new states and transitions.
 This also requires copy and pasting code.

-{{ab.m}} is intended to enabling creating state driven programming that:
+{{ab.m}} is intended to enabling creating state driven programming that is:

 - More efficient because only needed things are executed
 - script writers do not write state machine and management code